s28orli/SwordsmanAdventureGame/Proposal.md

 * Diamond Square noise (Light weight and reasonably realistic) To simplify this process, we will subdivide the terrain into square groups of a specific size called chunks and generate it with a couple chunks at a time.
 We will render only the immediate chunks to avoid lag.

-## Player
+## Game
 The player avatar will be a sprite image.
 The sprite will hae many seraeate images to provide animation by cycling through the sprites.
 The animation will be done on a thread.
 The player's actions will be updated in an enum value to determine the proper sprite for the action.

 ## Controls
 The player movement will be controlled by keyboard keys which is why we will use keypress events.
-Player actions will be controlled by mouse which is why we need the use mouse events.
+Game actions will be controlled by mouse which is why we need the use mouse events.